SvenGroot/JumboCore/doc/UserGuide/JetFeatures.md

 and [`Write`](https://www.ookii.org/docs/jumbo-2.0/html/M_Ookii_Jumbo_IO_IValueWriter_1_Write.htm)
 methods follow the same rules as those of `IWritable`.
 Apply the [`ValueWriterAttribute`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_ValueWriterAttribute.htm) attribute to the record type to indicate the type of its `ValueWriter`.

+You can generate an `IValueWriter` implementation by applying the `GeneratedValueWriterAttribute` to your class or structure.
+When doing this, a nested type called `Writer` is generated that implements the serialization, and a private constructor taking a `BinaryReader` is added to your class to handle deserialization.
+This allows for deserialization of automatic properties that have no set method, and can therefore only be set in a constructor.

 #### Polymorphism